 RESULTS: Glyphosate-resistant (GR) A. tuberculatus occurrence was greatest in ﬁelds with frequent glyphosate applications, high annual rates of herbicide mechanism of action (MOA) turnover and few MOAs/ﬁeld/year.
 Combining herbicide MOAs at the time of application by herbicide mixing reduced the likelihood of GR A. tuberculatus.

 CONCLUSIONS: These ﬁndings illustrate the importance of examining large-scale evolutionary processes at relevant spatial scales.
-Although measures such as herbicide mixing may delay GR or other HR weed traits, they are unlikely to prevent them.
+Although measures such as herbicide mixing may delay GR or other HR weed FULL TEXT, they are unlikely to prevent them.
 Long-term weed management will require truly diversiﬁed management practices that minimize selection for herbicide resistance traits.
-FULL TEXT